...

-Vitamins and minerals are essential in ensuring that women’s health needs are met.
-Most women are always on the go, looking after their families, and many work jobs too.
+Vitamins and minerals are essential in ensuring women’s health needs are met.
+Most women are always on the go, looking after their families and working many jobs.
 We all get our supply of vitamins and minerals through our food.
-However, men and women don’t always eat the right foods to address our nutritional requirements fully.
+However, men and women don’t always eat the right foods to address their nutritional requirements fully.

 Women also experience specific health issues that men don’t, which is why their nutritional needs can differ and affect their overall health.
 Supplements may prove helpful if a woman is missing out on essential vitamins and minerals.